So it’s Friday at 5:00 pm.

 This ardent camper has been there before.
 Here are some tips for avoiding this situation.

-- It's always a good idea to call the office the day before you head out on your trip, especially if you have reserved a campsite at a public park or forest.
-While you're checking on the status of burn bans and wildlife activity, ask what to do if you should arrive after the office closes.
-Sometimes they'll let you know this is no problem at all, and that you should simply come to the office in the morning after you wake up to check in.
-Other times, they'll let you know that there will be a locked gate to greet you, but a combination to unlock the gate will be provided over the phone.
+- It’s always a good idea to call the campground office or ranger station the day before you head out on your trip, especially if you have reserved a campsite at a public park or forest.
+While you’re checking on the status of burn bans and wildlife activity, ask what to do if you should arrive after the office closes.
+Sometimes they’ll let you know this is no problem at all, and that you should simply come to the office in the morning after you wake up to check in.
+Other times, they’ll let you know that there will be a locked gate to greet you, but a combination to unlock the gate will be provided over the phone.

 - Even if you have gone through this process, bring an offline copy of the office phone number with you.
 If you have further questions or trouble getting into the park, you might not have cellular or data service, so you may need to go in search of a payphone.